 RENEWAL OF A MARKETING AUTHORIZATION

-As for medicinal products, in order to renew a marketing authorization, authorization holders must submit an application for the renewal of a marketing authorization together with other required documents no later than 9 months before the expiry date of the initial authorization.
-The renewal process cannot take more than 180 days from the date of the application for the renewal of a marketing authorization.
+In order to renew a marketing authorisation for a medicinal product, authorisation holders must submit an application for the renewal of a marketing authorisation together with other required documents no later than 9 months before the expiry date of the initial authorisation.
+The renewal process cannot take more than 180 days from the date of the application for the renewal of a marketing authorisation.

 The applicants must submit a consolidated file containing information on the quality, safety, and efficacy of the product, etc., together with the application for the renewal of a marketing authorisation.
 The file and the application shall be submitted to the SMCA.

-Once a marketing authorization has been renewed and no further renewal is considered necessary, the marketing authorization will be indefinite.
+Once a marketing authorisation has been renewed and no further renewal is considered necessary, the marketing authorisation will be indefinite.
 However, the SMCA may decide on the need for a renewal after another 5 years from the first renewal procedure.
-The decision on whether to renew a marketing authorization with unlimited validity or to require an additional 5-year renewal is taken on the basis of the criteria described by laws, e.g. based on pharmacovigilance data, the number of patients treated by the medicinal product, etc.
+The decision on whether to renew a marketing authorisation with unlimited validity or to require an additional 5-year renewal is taken on the basis of the criteria described by laws, e.g., based on pharmacovigilance data, the number of patients treated by the medicinal product, etc.

 For medical devices, no registration renewal is required.